island-lang/island-lang.github.io/README.md

 	computed reversedLabel => label.reversed
 ```

 Expansions are designed such that they never change the behavior of code outside of their scope.
-This is preserved by several **precedence rules**.
+This is ensured by several **precedence rules**.

 For class or type object members added through an expansion:
 ```text